horvatha/choir_music_data/README.md

 ## TODO

-- Creating the Medieval csv - maybe from html
+- Creating list of composers, removing duplicates
 - Fetching the missing articles from Wikipedia
   (see save_articles_from_xml.py and investigate_wikipedia_pages.py)
+  and handling redirects, false articles
+- Creating unified table and removing duplicates
 - Sanity checking
 - Web page
 - Search in Web page